You are currently browsing the tag archive for the ‘ergodic theory’ tag.

 Limit formulae are known for multiple ergodic averages as well, although the statement becomes more complicated.
 For instance, consider the expression

 to be ergodic.
-Naively limit to then converge to
+Naively one might expect this limit to then converge to

 which would roughly speaking correspond to an assertion that the triplet is asymptotically equidistributed in